-How to remove a dog in a conventional way?
+How to remove a dog conventionally?

 Although most doggies are relatively harmless, they do not feel good and do not look particularly good.

-How to remove a dog in a natural way?
+How to remove a dog naturally?

 As much as a dog looks like a grain, it should not be squeezed.
 As the dog heals, it will empty itself without intervention.

 Take a piece of clean cloth (like a cloth) and wet it with warm water.
-Remove it so that it does not get wet and then place it over the eye that has the dog.
+Remove it so that it does not get wet, and then place it over the eye that has the dog.

 The moist heat of the compress will stimulate drainage and accelerate the healing process.

-Omit contact lenses or makeup: While you are treating yourself a dog and waiting patiently for it to disappear, it is best to avoid contact with eyes or makeup until the dog has healed.
+Omit contact lenses or makeup: While you are treating yourself to a dog and waiting patiently for it to disappear, it is best to avoid contact with eyes or makeup until the dog has healed.

-It is recommended to gently wash the eyelid with a mild soap and warm water (not hot).
+It is recommended to gently wash the eyelid with mild soap and warm water (not hot).
 You should also avoid rubbing your eyes, especially if your hands are not clean.

 Some sources also recommend using coriander seeds to make a tea-like liquid and then using this coriander liquid (once it has cooled) to clean the eye.

 What kind of teabag?
-Usually, a black tea bag is recommended because black tea is excellent for decreasing inflammation and also possesses natural antibacterial abilities.
+Usually, a black tea bag is recommended because black tea is excellent for decreasing inflammation and possesses natural antibacterial abilities.
 A green tea bag is a good option too.

 Allow the tea bag to rest on the area of your eye where the dog sits for approximately five to 10 minutes.
 Pull the tea bag after each use.